 There are four primary types of tax nexus.

-- Sales tax nexus.
 Sales tax is a tax paid by consumers at the point of purchase for particular goods or services.
-If you have sales tax nexus in a state, your business may be responsible for collecting sales tax there: Your customers will be charged sales tax, and your business will remit sales tax to the state’s taxing jurisdiction.
+If you have sales tax nexus in a state, your business may be responsible for collecting sales tax there: Your customers will be charged sales tax on taxable items, and your business will remit sales tax to the state’s taxing jurisdiction.
+Keep in mind that the state sales tax rate varies widely, and many jurisdictions also impose local sales tax on top of state rates.

-Different states use different measures to determine tax nexus, which can make tax compliance complicated.
-To conclusively determine where you have nexus, you’ll need to comb through state-specific requirements or consult the help of a tax attorney or compliance platform.
+Different states use different measures to determine tax nexus, which can make sales tax compliance complicated.
+To conclusively determine where you have nexus, you’ll need to comb through state-specific requirements or consult the help of a tax attorney, compliance platform, or tools like TaxJar.

 Although individual qualifications vary, there’s a lot of overlap in the factors states consider to determine nexus.
 Here’s an overview of factors commonly used to determine each nexus type.